dominikh/gotraceui/README.md

 ## Notes

-No aspect of gotraceui is final yet, but do note that bright pink and bright yellow are debug colors and I never thought they were a good idea.
+No aspect of Gotraceui is final yet, but do note that bright pink and bright yellow are debug colors and I never thought they were a good idea.
 The rest of the color scheme is actually meant to be pleasant.

 ## Known issues